-It is really difficult to find some genuine place here in London where everything is in chain format or with a fast food style (unless you have a proper fine dining experience), so I was quite surprised when I tried Al Waha, by the way, I strongly suggest you go and see for yourself.
-The prices a slightly less pricey than other restaurants so I guess it is a win-win situation!
+The baclava are on the house are the can be really sweet for whoever isn’t a dessert lover.
+It’s really difficult to find some genuine place here in London, so I was quite surprised when I tried Al Waha.
+I strongly suggest you go and see for yourself at least on time.
+The prices a slightly cheaper than other restaurants so it’s a win-win situation!

 Let me know in the comments, if you ever tried Al Waha restaurant, I am curious to know your opinion!